 In establishing INSO back in 2011, our aim was to create the appropriate institutional mechanism through which NGOs could cooperate with one another on field safety issues anywhere in the world.
 Obviously, this would never have been possible without the underlying support of the humanitarian community for the legitimacy and relevance of the INSO initiative.

-Today, with eleven country platforms under our belt and more on the way, our legitimacy remains entirely drawn from the NGOs we serve and the value that they obtain from our operations & services.
+Today, with 14 country platforms under our belt and more on the way, our legitimacy remains entirely drawn from the NGOs we serve and the value that they obtain from our operations & services.

 But you don’t need to take our word for it.